-Figure 1 shows the results generated by the first accurate model of NO diffusion from continuous biologically realistic structures [19].
-The source is an irregular neuron-like structure where the main cell body is a hollow sphere (NO is synthesized in the cell walls but not in the interior of the sphere).
-A sink has been placed just to the right of the cell body.
-Diffusion was modelled using accurate difference equation methods on a fine grid [19].
-The figure shows the evolution of NO concentration during and after a 100ms burst of synthesis.
+Figure 1 illustrates the evolution of NO concentration during and after a 100ms burst of synthesis.
 Two very interesting observation are that the concentration remains high near the centre of the cell body long after synthesis has finished and that there is a significant delay between the start of synthesis and a rise in concentration for points distant from the main cell body.
-These observations follow from a 'reservoir effect' where NO diffuses into the centre of the hollow structure and is then 'trapped' there by a pressure gradient resulting in a slow time-delayed release [19].
-Such a phenomenon, with its possible functional implications, would not have been observed in a less accurate point-source type model [25].
+These observations follow from a 'reservoir effect' where NO diffuses into the centre of the hollow structure and is then 'trapped' there by a pressure gradient resulting in a slow time-delayed release [27].
+Such a phenomenon, with its possible functional implications, would not have been observed in a less accurate point-source type model [33].

-NO is also synthesized in another kind of irregular structure - namely a mesh of fine neuronal fibres in the mammalian cerebral cortex [20].
+NO is also synthesized in another kind of irregular structure - namely a mesh of fine neuronal fibres in the mammalian cerebral cortex [1,28].
 This mesh, or plexus, arises from a small population of neurons.
-As one of the biological affects of NO is to dilate the walls of blood vessels, the plexus might mediate the link between increased neural activity and increased blood supply to the same volume of the cortex.
+As one of the biological affects of NO is to dilate the walls of blood vessels, it is highly likely that the plexus mediates the link between increased neural activity and increased blood supply to the same volume of the cortex [1].
 However, the vast majority of fibres in the plexus have been shown to be too small to generate above (biological) threshold concentrations of NO. This situation is again ripe for investigation with computational models.
-Using the same techniques as for the study illustrated in Figure 1, Philippides et al. have modelled the diffusion of NO from plexus structures [20].
+Using the same techniques as for the study illustrated in Figure 1, Philippides et al. have modelled the diffusion of NO from plexus structures [28].
 Figure 2 shows results from a model investigating the volume over which NO concentrations are above threshold for sources made from regular arrays of very fine tubular structures.
 We see that once the density of fibres rises above a certain limit, the concerted effect of several very fine sources is to raise concentrations to significant levels.
-Further computational studies have shown how a random mesh of fine (rather than course) fibres is an ideal structure to ensure a uniform concentration over the plexus [20].
-This is exactly the kind of structure found in the cortex, hence these models may point towards an important mechanism for allowing highly targeted NO 'clouds' in the brain.
+Further computational studies have shown how a random mesh of fine (rather than course) fibres is an ideal structure to ensure a uniform concentration over the plexus [28].
+This is exactly the kind of structure found in the cortex, hence these models provide a functional explanation for the extraordinary morphology of the plexus and point towards an important mechanism for allowing highly targeted NO 'clouds' in the brain.